UN-9BOT/tmux-fzf-open-files-nvim/README.md

 # TMUX fzf Open Files nvim

 A tmux plugin to parse terminal output for filenames and open them in neovim.
 It works by creating a tmux binding to copy the currently selected panes content, match output that is a file path ending in an extension or with location information 83:57, pass the file paths to fzf, and open the fzf selected files in your default $EDITOR (only tested with neovim currently).
+The plugin will search for panes in the curren window running neovim and open the selected files as new tabs.
+If a current neovim instances does not exist, a new horizontal pane will be created to host neovim and the files will be opened there.

 https://github.com/user-attachments/assets/f90bd8f9-dd56-420b-b708-c2cc51cea70f